 Satisfaction ratings for currently enrolled students, MTC alumni and employers are provided in this section.
 Currently enrolled student satisfaction is measured by results from the Community College Survey of Student Engagement (CCSSE) national survey.
-MTC rated higher than or equal to the national average on 11 of the 15 measures and rated lower than the national average on only four measures (See shaded boxes in chart 7.2-1).
+MTC ratings mirror the national average on the majority of the 15 measures evaluated in the chart.
+(See chart 7.2-1).
+MTC has exceeded the national average rating on three measures each year since 2008;, Solving numerical problems, Acquiring job or work-related knowledge and skills, and Gaining information about career opportunities.

-MTC's average rating has increased on five measures each year since 2008, Learning effectively on your own, Solving numerical problems, Understanding yourself, Understanding people of other racial and ethnic backgrounds, and Developing a personal code of values and ethics.